gavika/hostname/README.md

 Hostname
 =========

 Ansible role to set hostname.
+This role is tested manually.

+We're working on getting the automated tests to work.
+Till that time, the role will be tagged as beta and not available on Galaxy.

 Requirements
 ------------